curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Why is everyone corrupt?
 Everyone is purely selfish - every choice you make is to benefit 'yourself' and it's impossible to do anything else.
 The question is, "how big is your sense of self?"
 You do things to help other people, like your family and friends.
 That means they're included in your 'sense of self'.
 Leaders' sense of self should include all of the people they lead, but that never happens, humans don't work that way.
 Maybe leaders can have a large sense of self sometimes, but it's mostly small.
 Humans are corrupt.

 Independent journalism used to be the systematic transparency that fueled the systems that held large organizations and powerful leaders in check.
 Independent journalism as systematic transparency in the information age is failing.
 We need something to replace it.
 Trustless systems.

+Technology is scary.
+Change is scary.
+It's tempting to want to return to simpler times.
+Escapism.
+Back to foraging in the wilderness, with little technology in sight.
+The thing is - if everyone did that, billions of people would die.
+You would probably die with them.
+So you wish it only upon yourself or your family, so that no one dies?
+It is your choice, of course.
+But as your sense of self grows - as you find yourself loving your community, your nation, and humankind - you will experience internal conflict.
+You will find that turning your back on those groups you love is hating yourself.
+Why not, instead, align all your purposes.
+Find a way to both live freely and contribute to those groups in your own way?
+That is a worthy life.

 ## What's normal?